MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-mail-flow-reports.md

 ### Funnel view for the Mailflow status report

-The funnel view shows you the automatic filtering of incoming and outgoing emails in your organization.
-You can view the total number of emails, and how the were filtered.
-Emails are categorized by protection type such as anti-malware protection, anti-phishing, anti-spam and edge protection.
-It provides an insight into the overall impact of of Microsoft's threat protection features in your organization.
+The funnel view is only availble in EOP or above, though ATP/E5 customers will get additional categories.
+The funnel view shows you how Microsoft's email threat protection features filter incoming and outgoing emails in your organization.
+It provides details on the total email count, and the impact the different types of protection configured, including edge protection, anti-malware, anti-phishing, anti-spam and anti-spoofing have on this count.

 If you click the **Funnel** tab, by default, this view contains a chart and a data table that's configured with the following filters:

 - **Date**: The last 7 days.

 - **Direction**:
  - **Inbound**
  - **Outbound**
-  - **Intra-org** (counted separately from **Inbound** and **Outbound**)
+ - **Intra-org**: this count is for messages within a tenant i.e sender abc@domain.com sends to recipient xyz@domain.com (counted separately from Inbound and Outbound)

+The aggregate view and data table view allow for 90 days of filtering.

-The chart is organized by **Funnel** order.
+The chart is organized by **email count**.
  - **Total email**
  - **Email after edge protection**
  - **Email after Anti-malware, file reputation, file type block**